 As of September 30, 2020

 Actual As Adjusted(1)

-(unaudited) (in thousands, except share and per s
+(in tho unau) usands, except sl per share data)

-Cash, cash equivalents and investments \$ 259,928 \$
+Cash, cash equivalents and investments \$ 259,928 \$ 359,240

-Grant liability \$ 1,500 \$
+Grant liability \$ 1,500 \$ 1,500

 Stockholders' equity:

 Preferred stock, \$0.0001 par value per share, 100,000,000 shares authorized and no shares issued and outstanding, actual and as adjusted

-Common stock, \$0.0001 par value per share, 900,000,000 shares authorized, 31,087,395 shares issued and outstanding, actual; 900,000,000 shares authorized, shares issued
+Common stock, \$0.0001 par value per share, 900,000,000 shares authorized, 31,087,395 shares issued and outstanding, actual; 900,000,000 shares authorized, 35,087,395 shares issued

-and outstanding, as adjusted 3
+and outstanding, as adjusted 3 3

-Additional paid-in capital 292,800
+Additional paid-in capital 292,800 392,112

-Accumulated other comprehensive income 7

-Accumulated deficit (33,340)
+Accumulated other comprehensive income Accumulated deficit (33,340) (33,340)

-Total stockholders' equity 259,470
+Total stockholders' equity 259,470 358,782

-Total capitalization \$ 260,970 \$
+Total capitalization \$ 260,970 \$ 360,282

-(1) Each \$1.00 increase or decrease in the assumed public offering price of \$ per share, the last reported sale of our common stock on the Nasdaq Global Select Market on January , 2021, would increase or decrease, as applicable, each of our cash, cash equivalents and investments, additional paid-in capital, total stockholders' equity and total capitalization by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) Each \$1.00 increase or decrease in the assumed public offering price of \$26.55 per share, the last reported sale of our common stock on the Nasdaq Global Select Market on January 15, 2021, would increase or decrease, as applicable, each of our cash, cash equivalents and investments, additional paid-in capital, total stockholders' equity and total capitalization by \$3.8 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-Each increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease, as applicable, each of our cash, cash equivalents and investments, additional paid-in capital, total stockholders' equity and total capitalization by \$ million, assuming that the assumed public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease, as applicable, each of our cash, cash equivalents and investments, additional paid-in capital, total stockholders' equity and total capitalization by \$3.8 million, assuming that the number of shares offered by us would increase or decrease the number of shares we are offering.
+Each increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease, as applicable, each of our cash, cash equivalents and investments, additional paid-in capital, total stockholders' equity and total capitalization by \$25.0 million, assuming that the assumed public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 The as adjusted information discussed above is illustrative only and will change based on the actual public offering price and other terms of this offering determined at pricing.